mjpclab/jquery-tab/README.md

 Specify how long (milliseconds) need to wait before trigger the delayed switching events.

 `fixedHeight`
-Tab-container's height will be fixed to fit the longest page and will not change when tabs are switched.
+Tab-container's height will be fixed to fit the longest panel and will not change when tabs are switched.

 `createEmptyTab`
 Determine if still create tab container when there is no tab item found.
 Would be useful if you want to create empty tab container first, and add tab items dynamically.

-`fnShowPageItem`
+`fnShowPanelItem`
-Define the behavior of showing an page-item when switched to it.
+Define the behavior of showing an panel-item when switched to it.
-Must be a function like `func($pageItem) {}`.
-Parameter `$pageItem` will be the current page-item's jQuery object.
+Must be a function like `func($panelItem) {}`.
+Parameter `$panelItem` will be the current panel-item's jQuery object.
 The default behavior is calling the jQuery object's `show()`.

-`fnHidePageItem`
+`fnHidePanelItem`
-Define the behavior of hiding an page-item when switched to other page.
+Define the behavior of hiding an panel-item when switched to other panel.
-Must be a function like `func($pageItem) {}`.
-Parameter `$pageItem` will be the current page-item's jQuery object.
+Must be a function like `func($panelItem) {}`.
+Parameter `$panelItem` will be the current panel-item's jQuery object.
 The default behavior is calling the jQuery object's `hide()`.

 `onBeforeSwitch(oldIndex, newIndex)`